This gorgeous journal reproduces the famous Unicorn in Captivity tapestry.

 - Raised embossing lends dimensional detailing.

 - The unicorn tapestry is part of the collection of New York City's Metropolitan Museum's Cloisters.
 According to the Museum, the unicorn represents ''the beloved tamed.''
 It is captive but is able to free itself at any time.
 The red on its coat is not blood but rather pomegranate juice.
-The pomegranate represents marriage and fertility; so do many of the plants depicted as well as the tiny frog at the lower right corner.
+The pomegranate represents marriage and fertility; so do many of the plants depicted on the tapestry.